websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/user-guide/advanced-forms-usage/data-providers-overview.md

 ### Timeout

-Enter the time (in ms) to allow the REST service call to process before aborting the request, if a response is not returned.
+Enter the time (in ms) to wait for a response to the REST call before aborting the request.

 ### Inputs